strongself/The-Book-of-VIPER/english/webview.md

 ### UIWebView in VIPER

-Main idea - separate `UIWebView` responsibilities into two groups: `WebEngine` which works with Interactor and `WebPresentation` which works with View.
+The fundamental idea - separate `UIWebView` responsibilities in two groups: `WebEngine`, which is a dependency of the Interactor, and `WebPresentation` which belongs to the View.

 #### WebEngine responsibilities

-- HTML loading.
+- Loads HTML code.
-- JavaScript scripts execution.
+- Executes JavaScript scripts.
-- Custom content rendering implementation.
+- Renders content with a set of predefined actions.
-- Notification for Interactor about drawing, loading and rendering are finished.
+- Notifies the Interactor of drawing, loading and rendering processes completion.

 #### WebPresentation responsibilities

-- Notifications for View about different user interactions: tap on link, image or video.
-- Giving access to interface for receiving information about `UIWebView` as drawing object (i.e. access to content size, etc.).
+- Notifies the View of different events: links, images and different embeds taps.
+- Provides an interface of obtaining real content size and other view properties.

 ![Module Scheme](Resources/webview-scheme.png)

 #### Module workflow

-1. Assembly setup two delegates for `WebEngineImplementation` - View and Interactor.
+1. The Assembly setups two delegates for the `WebEngineImplementation` object - one is the View and another is the Interactor.
-2. Presenter (or View in case of cell) is module entering point which handle raw html.
+2. The Presenter (or View in case of cell) is an entry point of the module.
+It's only input is raw html data.
-3. Presenter receive View's `WebEngine` and send it to Interactor.
+3. The Presenter receives View's `WebEngine` and passes it to the Interactor.
-4. Presenter send html data to Interactor.
+4. The Presenter passes html data to the Interactor.
-5. Interactor setup `WebEngine` by passing to it few scripts for execution.
+5. The Interactor setups the `WebEngine` environment by executing a number of JavaScript scripts.
-6. Interactor send html to `WebEngine`.
+6. The Interactor passes html data to the `WebEngine`.
-7. `WebEngine` notify Interactor about loading data progress.
+7. `WebEngine` notifies the Interactor on rendering completion.
-8. Interactor send this callbacks to Presenter which start further logic.

-Every step is rather easy - less than 5 strings.
-Let's dive in components implementation.
+8. The Interactor notifies the Presenter, which obtains the content size from the View and passes it to the module output.

+These are very simple steps - each method consists of no more than 5 lines of code.

+Let's investigate the implementation of each component.

 #### `View`